 The hair is removed with clippers.
 The chosen side of the neck and upper thorax are prepped and draped using the maximum sterile barrier technique.

 Figures 1 and 2 show the relevant anatomy of the subclavian vein.
 It may be cannulated on the right or the left side.
 The chapter shows cannulation on the right side.
 On the right, the subclavian vein courses behind the medial third of the clavicle and joins the internal jugular vein to drain into the superior vena cava.
 It lies anterior and inferior to the subclavian artery.
 The dome of the right lung lies behind the vessels.
 Ultrasound is used to confirm the patency of the vein and location.
 The same modified Seldinger technique is used as described in the preceding Chapter 133.
 The patient is placed in a supine position.
 A rolled towel or sheet is placed in the interscapular area to allow the shoulder to drop to the side away from the infraclavicular site (figures 1 and 3).
 The patient is placed in a 20-degree Trendelenburg position (head down) in order to minimize the risk of air embolism and increase the size of the vein.
 The head is turned slightly to the opposite side.
 After installation of local anesthetic to include the periosteum of the clavicle, the subclavian vein is cannulated with a small caliber needle (figure 3).
 Ultrasound guidance may be used to provide assistance.
 A key landmark is the point one fingerbreadth lateral to the junction of the middle and medial thirds of the clavicle.
 The needle is inserted at this point and passed along a straight line toward the sternoclavicular joint on a plane parallel to the chest wall.
-A flexible guidewire is inserted into the needle (figure 4), and if any arrhythmia is noted, the wire is withdrawn until the electrocardiogram returns to its usual ...
+A flexible guidewire is inserted into the needle (figure 4), and if any arrhythmia is noted, the wire is withdrawn until ...